-2.2.
 Microstructure characterization techniques

 The phase composition and the microstructure of the HPT-processed and the aged specimens were studied by X-ray diffraction (XRD).
-The diffraction patterns were taken by a rotating anode diffractometer (type: MultiMax-9, manufacturer: Rigaku, Japan) using CuK $\alpha_1$ radiation (wavelength: $\lambda = 0.15406$ nm).
+The diffraction patterns were taken by a rotating anode diffractometer (type: MultiMax-9, manufacturer: Rigaku, Japan) using CuK α_1 radiation (wavelength: $\lambda = 0.15,406$ nm).
 The diffraction domain size and the dislocation density in the Al matrix were determined by X-ray line profile analysis (XLPA) of the diffraction patterns.
-This analysis was performed by the Convolutional Multiple Whole Profile (CMWP) fitting method [26].
+This analysis was performed by the Convolutional Multiple Whole Profile (CMWP) fitting method [31].
 In this procedure, the experimental diffraction pattern is fitted by the sum of a background spline and the theoretical peak profiles calculated for each reflection.
 These theoretical peaks were obtained as the convolution of the measured instrumental reflection and the line profiles related to the diffraction domain size and the dislocations.
 The instrumental pattern was measured on a LaB6 line profile standard material.
-The area-weighted mean diffraction domain size ( $\langle x \rangle{area}$ ) and the average dislocation density ( $\rho$ ) were determined from the line profile fitting.
-The area-weighted mean diffraction domain size was calculated as $\langle x \rangle{area} = m \cdot \exp(2.5 \sigma^2)$ , where m is the median and $\sigma^2$ is the log-normal variance of the diffraction domain size distribution.
+The area-weighted mean diffraction domain size

+$(\langle x \rangle{\text{area}})$ and the average dislocation density (ρ) were determined from the line profile fitting.
+The area-weighted mean diffraction domain size was calculated as $\langle x \rangle{\text{area}} = m \cdot \exp(2.5 \sigma^2)$, where m is the median and σ^2 is the log-normal variance of the diffraction domain size distribution.

-The size and morphology of the matrix grains and the precipitates were characterized by transmission electron microscopy (TEM).
+The size and morphology of the matrix grains and the precipitates at the half-radius of the HPT-processed sample (~ 5 mm from the disk center) were characterized by transmission electron microscopy (TEM).
 Thin TEM foils were prepared by mechanical polishing in the first step and then thinned to perforation at -20 °C using a twin-jet electropolishing unit with a chemical solution containing 33% HNO3 and 67% CH3OH.
+The TEM images characterize the microstructure in the plane of the HPT disk.

 A Titan Themis G2 200 scanning transmission electron microscope (STEM) was used for TEM and energy-disperse X-ray spectroscopy (EDS) investigations.
-The microscope was equipped with a four-segment Super-X EDS detector.
-A corrector for the spherical aberration (Cs) was applied at the imaging part, while no probe-correction was present.
+The microscope was equipped with a foursegment Super-X EDS detector.
+A corrector for the spherical aberration (C_s) was applied at the imaging part, while no probe-correction was present.
 The image resolution is 0.16 nm in STEM Z-contrast imaging mode (recorded with a Fishione high-angle annular dark-field (HAADF) detector).
 The EDS data were recorded (together with the HAADF signal) in spectrum-image mode, and elemental maps were made for the constituents of the alloy in order to study the size and morphology of the different precipitates.
 The grain size was determined by measuring the diameters of the grains visible on the TEM images.
 About fifty grains were evaluated for each sample and the average of the grain size was calculated.
 The uncertainty of the grain size values was about 10%.

-2.3.
 Hardness testing

-A Zwick Roell ZHμ hardness tester was used for the measurement of the Vickers microhardness of the samples.
+A Zwick Roell ZH μ hardness tester was used for the measurement of the Vickers microhardness of the samples.
 The experiments were performed at RT using an applied load of 500 g and a dwell time of 10 s.
 The average hardness values were calculated from at least 10 individual measurements, with a relative error lower than 3%.
+In the present work, the hardness is given in the unit of MPa.
+The hardness in MPa can be obtained by multiplying HV number with the constant of 9.81.

-3. Experimental results
+Experimental results